Lokal-Container/Mogi/check-fontbakery/variable/fontbakery-check-LCMogi-VF.md

 >Per Bureau of Indian Standards every font supporting one of the official Indian languages needs to include Unicode Character “₹” (U+20B9) Indian Rupee Sign.
 >
 * 💤 **SKIP** Unfulfilled Conditions: is_indic_font
+</div></details><details><summary>💤 <b>SKIP:</b> Check if each glyph has the recommended amount of contours. (<a href="https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/universal.html#com.google.fonts/check/contour_count">com.google.fonts/check/contour_count</a>)</summary><div>

+>
+>Visually QAing thousands of glyphs by hand is tiring.
+Most glyphs can only be constructured in a handful of ways.
+This means a glyph's contour count will only differ slightly amongst different fonts, e.g a 'g' could either be 2 or 3 contours, depending on whether its double story or single story.
+>
+>However, a quotedbl should have 2 contours, unless the font belongs to a display family.
+>
+>This check currently does not cover variable fonts because there's plenty of alternative ways of constructing glyphs with multiple outlines for each feature in a VarFont.
+The expected contour count data for this check is currently optimized for the typical construction of glyphs in static fonts.
+>
+* 💤 **SKIP** Unfulfilled Conditions: not is_variable_font
 </div></details><details><summary>💤 <b>SKIP:</b> Does the font contain chws and vchw features? (<a href="https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/universal.html#com.google.fonts/check/cjk_chws_feature">com.google.fonts/check/cjk_chws_feature</a>)</summary><div>

 >